cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_2_design.md

         name: cyberark-secrets-provider
    ...
       env:
-        - name: K8S_SECRET_LABEL
+        - name: K8S_SECRET_LABELS
-          value: CONJUR,PROD
+          value: env-prod,env-test
 ```

 These labels will have an OR relationship not an AND relationship.
 In other words, a K8s Secret can either have a CONJUR label or PROD label.
+A customer can also write '*' to imply all K8s secrets in the namespace.
+If 'K8S_SECRET_LABELS' is not supplied, by default, the Secrets Provider will fetch all K8s Secrets in the namespace.

 Decision: **Solution #1, Read all K8s Secrets that are marked with labels**